97bdul/97bdul/README.md

-👋   Hi, I’m Abdul, Actively seeking iOS Dev Roles
+👋   Hi, I’m Abdul, iOS Dev

 👀   I’m passionate about tech and into iOS application develoment.